 Should you take up Ayurveda course?
+Should I do BAMS?
 Is there scope?
 Or, you have already an Ayurveda student, then what areas can you concentrate upon?

 For an Ayurveda student